Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Recent Performances

-- Against the Patriots last week, Ogunbowale rushed nine times for 36 yards (four yards per attempt).
+- Last week against the Patriots, Ogunbowale rushed for 36 yards on nine carries (averaging four yards per carry).

-- He also hauled in two passes for 32 yards and scored one touchdown through the air.
+- He racked up 32 yards on two receptions and caught one touchdown pass.

-- Over his last three games, Ogunbowale has piled up 27 carries for 94 yards (31.3 per game) and one touchdown.
+- In his last three games, Ogunbowale has rushed for 94 yards on 27 carries (31.3 ypg), with one touchdown.

 Ogunbowale's Jacksonville Teammates